bearecinos/cryo_calving_2018/README.md

-This repository **cryo_calving_2018** contains the scripts used to implement a calving parameterisation into [OGGM](www.oggm.org) and produce the results of the paper that will be submitted to: https://www.the-cryosphere.net/ or other journal that the co-authors suggest.
+This repository **cryo_calving_2018** contains the scripts used to implement a calving parameterisation into [OGGM](www.oggm.org) and produce the results of the paper that will be submitted to: https://www.the-cryosphere.net/

 This repository uses a OGGM version V1.0.1 pinned here: https://github.com/OGGM/oggm/releases/tag/v1.0.1